Danny Ferry: College career

 Ferry attended Duke University and played basketball for the school over four seasons from 1985 to 1989.
 During his college career, he helped lead the Blue Devils to the Final Four in 1986, 1988 and 1989, twice winning the MVP award for the East Regional.
 Known for his outside shooting, rebounding abilities, and full-court vision, Ferry was selected to the first team All-America in 1989 and second-team All-America in 1988.
-As of 2024, Ferry still held Duke's all-time single game scoring record, having scored 58 points against Miami on December 10, 1988.
+As of 2024, Ferry still held Duke's all-time single game scoring record, having scored 58 points against Miami (FL) on December 10, 1988.
 He has been described as one of Duke's greatest players of all time.
 Ferry became the first player in Atlantic Coast Conference (ACC) history to collect more than 2,000 points, 1,000 rebounds and 500 assists in his collegiate career.
 He left Duke with several national player of the year awards under his belt, including the Naismith College Player of the Year, USBWA College Player of the Year (Oscar Robertson Trophy) and the UPI player of the year awards.
 Ferry's number 35 was retired in 1989 at the end of his senior season.
 In 2002, Ferry was named to the ACC 50th Anniversary men's basketball team honoring the fifty greatest players in ACC history.